 Monday, oh Monday – you can be quite a tricky beast to tackle.
-It may sound like a cliche, but how you approach Monday can make a massive difference to the week ahead.
-Yes, attitude is everything in order to be successful.
+It may sound like a cliche, but you can have a successful Monday.
+In fact, it can make a massive difference to the week ahead.
+Yes, attitude is everything.

 A LinkedIn post from Mark Sloan went viral after he revealed how he spends the three hours before he heads to the office at 08:15.
 The tight schedule included “language learning” and drinking a whole litre of water.

 If you’ve ever despaired about what to do on a Monday morning, you’ve probably felt exactly what this article is about.
 There is freedom in the knowledge that there is no getting rid of Mondays.
 You just have to embrace them.
 With this in mind, here are 4 ways successful people tackle Mondays.
 You too can come at it with a positive and productive attitude each time.

 Set the right intentions for a successful Monday

 Loads of successful entrepreneurs start their Monday knowing what you want to accomplish for the day and week ahead.
 When you start your week off by setting intentions and focusing on the week ahead, you get clear on what you want to work on to continue growing your business and provide you with an opportunity to do something creative and fun just for yourself.

 Having something worthwhile and exciting to get out of bed for truly helps.

 “I have developed an early morning creative writing routine: it’s my calm time before the family wakes up, and knowing that I get to have this half an hour pocket to myself is enough to get me out of bed most mornings,” shares Simone Woods, scientist-turned-writer.

 It may sound obvious, but if there is something you are really looking forward to doing first thing in the morning you won’t be pressing the snooze button.

 A routine, once established, will enable you to maintain a sleep cycle, and balance your work commitments with self-care, boosting your overall productivity and motivation.